Albufeira: History

 It is unclear when the first settlements specifically formed in the region of Albufeira, although scientific research suggests origins during the pre-historic epoch, and that the town of Albufeira formed as an out-port of the maritime fishery.
 The primitive settlement was occupied by the Romans, who named it Baltum, introducing a centralized administrative structure and developing intense agricultural activities along with commerce.
 The Romans constructed aqueducts, roads and bridges, of which parts still remain.

 After the fall of the Roman Empire, the region was ruled by Germanic peoples like the Visigoths.
 In the early 8th century, it was conquered by invading Muslims from northern Africa.
 The modern name originated from the Arabic word al-Buħayra (البحيرة), for the lagoon, in reference to the lagoon that formed in the lowlands.

 The Moors constructed strong defensive structures, making the area almost impregnable, allowing this area to remain in the hands of their forces longer than other possessions in Portugal.
 The development of agriculture during this period was notable, with the introduction of new techniques and plant species.
-The Moors used the plow and fertilizers, as well as winches for lifting the water from the wells, introducing the irrigation of fields, constructing dams and transforming uncultivated areas into gardens and orchards.
+The Moors used the plow, fertilizers, and winches for lifting water from the wells, introducing the irrigation of fields, constructing dams and transforming uncultivated areas into gardens and orchards.

 Middle Ages

 The Christian conquest of the region began at the end of the 12th century.
 When Afonso III of Portugal occupied the throne, most of the Algarve had already fallen into the hands of the Christians.
 Templar and Hospitaller Knights, military and religious orders that supported the Reconquista, assaulted many of the lands occupied by the Arabs, but were never successful in taking Albufeira.
 It was following the capture of Faro that the siege of Albufeira became unsupportable.
 Encircled by enemy forces on all sides, it fell in 1249 to the forces of Afonso III, who donated the lands to the Order of Aviz in 1250.

 The Moors were persecuted terribly by the victorious army, which chased the remaining forces into a cavern, known today as Cova do Xorino, situated near the southern limits of the old city.
 The town became part of the kingdom of Portugal and the Algarves.
-King D. Manuel I awarded a Charter (foral) to the Town of Albufeira on 20 August 1504 and from that day the town was governed according to the legislation in force for the rest of the country.
+King D. Manuel I awarded a Charter (foral) to the Town of Albufeira on 20 August 1504.
+From that day, the town was governed under standard national laws.